What is a car title?

 How do you get the car title?

 The process for transferring a car title will depend on the type of sale.
 When you purchase a vehicle with no financing, you should receive the title during the car buying process.
-If you buy from a car dealer, you'll need to bring the right documents to the dealership and they can usually help you with the car title paperwork.
+If you buy from a car dealer, you'll need to sign documents at the dealership and they can usually help you with the car title paperwork.
 In a private party car sale, the seller will need to transfer ownership to you.

 If you took out a loan to purchase the car, there's a lien on the title, and the bank may hold the title until your loan is paid off, depending on your state.
 Learn more about car financing and loan documents.